2023-2024 First-Year Housing Registration

 Housing at GW is based on a student’s class year at GW, and not on the academic credits that a student has.
-Students whose first semester at GW is fall 2022 or spring 2023 will have a class year of 2026 and are considered first-year students during the 2022-2023 academic year.
+Students whose first semester at GW is fall 2023 or spring 2024 will have the class year of 2027 and are considered first-year students during the 2023-2024 academic year.

 1. Review Criteria to Receive an Exemption to the Residency Requirement

-The form to apply for a first-year residency exemption will open on May 18 and will be available via a student's Campus Living eServices Portal.
-Students who intend to request an exemption should begin to prepare documentation required for exemption requests.
+The form to apply for a first-year residency exemption will open on May 16 and will be available via a student's Campus Living eServices Portal.
+Students who intend to request an exemption should begin to prepare the documentation required for exemption requests.

 2. Review First-Year Residence Halls, Costs, and Dining Plans